Paolo1151/DataScienceJobAnalysis/content/analysis.md

-## How does the Salary amongst Data Science Jobs vary according to different Parameters?
+## How does the Salary amongst Data Science Jobs throughout the years in terms of Experience Level and Field?

 {Interactive Data Explorer 1}

+There are a lot of slices that can be done in the records of Data Science Jobs, but for this analysis, I decided to see how the salary of different Data Science Roles change according to Experience level over the years.
+To test out how the salary amongst different data Science Job differs throughout the years in different variables, feel free to explore this in the Dashboard.

 The heatmaps above visualize the mean of the Data Science Salaries over the years per field.
 Along with it, it was also filtered over per experience level to see how much the mean of the Data Science Salaries changed over the years per experience level.